 Epidemiology including risk factors and primary prevention

 Congenital limb deficiencies impact 5 to 9.7 births for every 10,000 live births.
-The ratio of upper extremity to lower extremity involvement is 3:1.9
+In the United States it is estimated that limb differences occur in 1of every 1,900 live births according to the Centers for Disease Control and Prevention.14 The ratio of upper extremity to lower extremity involvement is 3:1.15

 Primary prevention includes counseling for families with known disorders, diligent obstetrical evaluation of medications, use of prenatal vitamins, counseling against ingestions/smoking, and treatment of diabetes.

 Much of critical limb development occurs between 26 days to 8 weeks gestation guided by a process that appears to be controlled by a small set of genes.
 Upper extremity CLD primarily occurs during this period due to a failure of mesodermal formation and/or limb differentiation.
 Normally, the upper limb develops proximally to distally with the upper arm developing before the forearm and hand.
+The hand itself develops in a distal to proximal fashion.
 With unilateral deficiency, ipsilateral abnormal organogenesis may occur.
 If bilateral, craniofacial anomalies are more likely.